Why some Shopify customers order then return constantly (and how to spot the pattern)

 - Photo required for damage claims

-- No free return shipping (they pay their own return shipping)
+- No free return shipping (they pay their own)

 - Manual review of every return

-You can do this in Shopify with customer tags + Shopify Flow + your return portal's rules.
-Shopify Flow Templates for Return Fraud has pre-built automations for this.
+Shopify customer tags plus Shopify Flow plus your return portal's rules gets you there.
+Shopify Flow templates for return fraud has pre-built automations.

 For customers with clear abuse patterns and no sign of changing, blocking is appropriate.
-You're not the Better Business Bureau; you don't owe a customer the ability to continue extracting value from your store.
-When to Block a Customer covers the playbook.
+You're not the BBB.
+You don't owe a customer the ability to keep extracting value from your store.
+When to block a customer covers the playbook.

 Why most merchants don't do this